nulinspiratie/SilQ/documentation/docs/FAQ.rst

 Why has the QCoDeS used in SilQ diverged from the original QCoDeS?
 ==================================================================
 The main reason is that QCoDeS released a major update (V0.1.10) in April 2018.
-In this release, the original `DataSet` and `Loop` were replaced by a SQLite-based database.
+In this release, the original :class:`~qcodes.data.data_set.DataSet` and :class:`~qcodes.loops.Loop` were replaced by a SQLite-based database.
 Although this added many new features and possibilities, it would require significant modifications to the SilQ code.